snsaleh1/GAProject1/README.md

 - Be more flexible, haha!
 - Difficulty levels without names
 - Animations for studentCards to bounce over when correct city is clicked
-- Add Poppa Shaz and the Andrew "the great bill" Murray (enrollment limitations)
+- Add Poppa Shaz and Poppa Murray (enrollment limitations)